ava-innersource/SitecoreFoundation/README.md

 * Foundation Components - Collection of Zurb Foundation Components for quickly assembling Sites
 * GeoIP - Get Free GeoLocation Data into Sitecore using MaxMind's Free Databases
 * Handlebars - Create Renderings in Sitecore to bind to any data template using Handlebar Syntax
+* HTML Components - Rendering implementation of common componets like headings, text, images and containers.
 * IP White List - Control who can view a site based on their IP Address
 * Language - Ensure only valid languages resolve on your sites and see custom Fallback Strategies.
 * Login Sample - Collection of Sample Login Controller Renderings